EllyPirelly/learnings-wes-bos-JSbeginner/module-03-tricky-bits/README.md

 ## Closures

-- hard concept to get, this course bit here is about the basics, more will be explained during upcoming examples in the course

-**A closure is the ability for a child/inner function to access variables from a higher level/parent scope function - even after the higher level/parent scope function has been called/closed over.**
+**A closure is the ability for a child/inner function to access variables from a higher level/parent scope function - even after the higher level/parent scope function has been called/terminated/closed over.**

+Hard concept to get, this course bit here is about the basics, more will be explained during upcoming examples in the course

+#### Scope look-up into outer parent

 ```
 function outer() {